-Have a plan with specific goals and a support group around you
+Everyone wants to save money, but to make frugality a lasting lifestyle, you’ll need specific goals and a support group around you

 Dear New Frugal You,